Fashad-Ahmed/medtech-mini-app/README.md

 ## 📄 License

-This project is for educational/assessment purposes.
+This project is for educational purposes.